MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 ::: tip

-We recommend checking out [basics of animations](https://pixieditor.net/docs/usage/animating/getting-started/) and [getting started with nodes](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/) first, to make it easier to understand this guide.
+You should check [basics of animations](https://pixieditor.net/docs/usage/animating/getting-started/) and [getting started with nodes](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/) first, to make it easier to understand this guide.
 With that, it's time to dive in.
 :::

 ## Introduction to procedural animations